BMI Calculator

 BMI = weight in kilograms ÷ (height in metres)².
 For imperial units, the calculator first converts lbs to kg and inches to cm before applying the formula.

 BMI is a useful population-level screening tool, but it has known limitations.
-It does not distinguish between fat and muscle, and may misclassify athletes (high muscle mass) or elderly individuals (lower muscle mass).
+It doesn't distinguish between fat and muscle, and may misclassify athletes (high muscle mass) or elderly individuals (lower muscle mass).
 Use it as a starting point, not a definitive health measure.

 What are the WHO BMI categories?